-7.3 Calculation and plotting of diagrams
+6.3 Calculation and plotting of diagrams

 The STEP procedure for property diagram.
 Such diagrams are calculated with a single axis variable and the user can calculate and plot how various state variables or model properties depend on the axis variable.
-A primitive version of the step procedure was available also in version 1 but in the new version the exact value of the change of the set of stable phases is calculated.
+A primitive version of the step procedure was available already in version 1 but has been gradually improved in the later versions.

-There is also a "step separate" option for Gibbs energy curves and similar things when each phase is calculated separately along the axis.
+There is also a "step separate" option for Gibbs energy curves and similar things when each phase is calculated separately along the axis variable.

 The MAP procedure for phase diagrams calculates lines where the set of stable phases changes for different values of the axis variables.
-At present only two axis are allowed but in a future release up to 5 axis will be implemented.
+At present only two axis are allowed.